 Subtraction of the background is critical to the success of observing in the IR and special observing techniques have been developed to do it.
 The techniques depend on the type of observation and on the wavelength region at which one is observing.
-For imaging observations short ward of 4.2 microns and for regions that are relatively un-crowded (i.e. tens of point sources in 20 square arcsec or moderately extended objects), the standard practice is to resort to the jitter technique, and most NaCo imaging templates make use of it.
+For imaging observations short ward of 4.2 microns and for regions that are relatively un-crowded (i.e. tens of point sources in 20 square arcsec or moderately extended objects), the standard practice is to resort to the jitter technique, and most NACO imaging templates make use of it.
 The technique basically consists of taking numerous images of the field (typically 10 or more) with small offsets between the positions.
 The sky is then estimated from all the observations.
 The most critical aspect of jittering is that the size of the offsets should be larger than the spatial extent of the object(s) one is observing.
 For more crowded fields or extended objects (i.e. covering a large fraction of the array), the jittering technique works less well and the sky has to be sampled separately from the object, resulting in a loss of observing efficiency, which can amount to 50% of the time if the sky has to be sampled as frequently as the object.
 Still, all the 'object' positions can be "jittered" between themselves, as well as the 'sky' positions.
 This minimises the effect that poor array cosmetics have on the data.
 In the case of crowded fields where there is no suitable, nearby sky field, the jittering technique can still give good results as long as the number of offsets is large, i.e. greater than 20.
 In spectroscopy, the classical technique is to observe point sources or moderately extended sources at two or more positions along the slit, allowing one to integrate continuously on the object.
 For crowded fields or extended objects, the sky has to be sampled separately from the object.
-At thermal IR wavelengths $(> 3 \mu m)$ the background is considerably higher and more variable.
+At thermal IR wavelengths (> 3 μm) the background is considerably higher and more variable.
 In order to avoid saturation, the detector at these wavelengths needs to be read very rapidly which in turn leads to poorer detector cosmetics.

-Figure 3-2: Model atmospheric transmission between 1 and 5 μ m for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
+Figure 3-2: Model atmospheric transmission between 1 and 5 μm for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
 Mem.
 103957).

-The standard sky subtraction technique is to use chopping and nodding.
-Chopping is achieved by synchronizing the readout of the detector with the secondary mirror of the telescope (M2), which alternates (chops) between two positions.
-If the chopping is fast enough, efficient subtraction of the sky can be achieved by subtracting the images taken at the alternate positions.
-The result of a chopped image is therefore a background-subtracted image with positive and negative (if within the field of view of the detector) objects.
-For NaCo, the typical distance between the two positions (the chop throw) is 10" and the chopping frequency is typically around 0.1 Hz.
-Usually, it is essential to combine chopping with telescope nodding, i.e. offsetting in the opposite direction of the chop, because chopped images usually leave strong residuals on the detector, due to the different optical paths through the telescope.
-With AO fed systems, there is an added complication.
-The amplitude of the residuals depends on the strength of the turbulence (stronger turbulence means that the deformable mirror has to work harder) and the residuals on the two sides of the nod are generally different.
-Consequently, they cannot be perfectly removed.
-For observations with NaCo it is not necessary to use chopping and nodding for LW imaging, spectroscopic and polarimetric observations if the central wavelength of the filter is less than 4.2 μ m, the sky is sampled frequently (i.e. more than once per minute) and if conditions are clear.
+The standard sky subtraction technique is to use chopping and nodding, which is, unfortunatelt not offered on NACO any longer.
+For observations with NACO it is not necessary to use chopping and nodding for LW imaging, spectroscopic and polarimetric observations if the central wavelength of the filter is less than 4.2 μ m, the sky is sampled frequently (i.e. more than once per minute) and if conditions are clear.
 But, for coronagraphic observations, where one cannot jitter, and for filters with wavelengths greater than 4.2 μ m, efficient subtraction of the sky background will require chopping and nodding.